RESUGROW career platform logo for AI resume builder, ATS checker, and LinkedIn makeover

 Check Resume ScoreBuild ResumeReview LinkedInCreate Cover Letter

-Cover visual for How to Write a Cover Letter That Actually Gets Read in 2025.
+How to Write a Cover Letter That Actually Gets Read in 2025 overview screenshot illustrating Cover Letters best practices for recruiters and ATS parsing

-How to Write a Cover Letter That Actually Gets Read in 2025 supporting image for RESUGROW blog with ATS optimization and recruiter scan guidance
+How to Write a Cover Letter That Actually Gets Read in 2025 example screenshot illustrating Cover Letters best practices for recruiters and ATS parsing

 Recruiters read cover letters when they're on the fence about a candidate.
 That means your cover letter's job isn't to get you the interview — it's to tip the balance when your resume alone isn't enough.